PCwenyue/CST-Anti-UAV/README.md

 **Step 3.** Preparing the tracking results for compartion.

-The organized directory should look like:
+Download the tracking results (Baidu disk: https://pan.baidu.com/s/1LSvgMyL7TTKUApWwRQfWMg?pwd=gmn2 提取码: gmn2) to your project directory, the organized directory should look like:The organized directory should look like:

     ```
     --project_dir/tracking_results/